The Neighbors: Income

 The most common language spoken in the Gaithers

-neighborhood is English, spoken by 97.1% of households.
+neighborhood is English, spoken by 96.8% of households.
+Some people also speak Spanish (2.3%).